vehicle-lang/tutorial/improvements.md

 ## Open question: `requirements.txt` and CI on the `exercises` branch

-**Raised 2026-08-26, awaiting input from other developers — no action taken yet.**
+**Raised 2026-08-26, parked pending input from other developers.** One partial change has since been made: commit `7a5349f` on the `exercises` branch replaced `vehicle check` with `vehicle typecheck` in `ci.yml`.
+The rest is untouched, and that change alone does not make CI pass — see "Version/command coupling" below.

 Should `requirements.txt` (and the `ci.yml` that uses it) be deleted from the `exercises` branch, or repaired?